faiyazdev/20-days-of-javascript/README.md

 But this time, I'm revisiting it with a completely different mindset.

 I'm not going through these concepts because I'm new to them.
-I'm doing it because I want to strengthen my fundamentals so deeply that I can **confidently explain, discuss, and solve problems** around any JavaScript concept — during interviews, in projects, and in real-world development.
+I'm doing it because I want to strengthen my fundamentals so deeply that I can **confidently explain, discuss, and solve problems** around any JavaScript concept `in english` — during interviews, in projects, and in real-world development.

 ---